apiture/openapi-down-convert/README.md

 ### &DownArrowBar; `openIdConnect` security definitions

 Replace `openIdConnect` security definition with an `oauth2` security requirement - they are close enough, as far as code generation (such as `openapi-generator`) is concerned - it just means an `Authorization: header` must have a valid token.
-The main difference between the two is how a client knows how to authenticate in order to use the API, but they will do that from the actual API doc which will still be `openIdConnect`.
+Use the options to specify the `authorizationUrl` and `tokenUrl` for the `oauth2` security definition.

+TODO: Fetch the openIdConnect connection info and extract the authorization and token URLs from it.

 ```yaml
     accessToken: